 This op-ed was written on January 25, 2021 and published on January 31, 2021 in the Florida Times Union through the “USA Today” news network as a guest columnist.
-The Times Union is the major newspaper for a metroplex of 1.6 million people.
+The Times Union is the major newspaper for a metroplex of 1.6 million people and one of the top 100 newspapers in the country.

 Here is the original essay from the Florida Times Union: